You can register permanently with some GP surgeries outside your local area.

 If you need to use a GP surgery for a short time while away from home, you can register with a GP surgery as a temporary resident.

 You can use the Find a GP service to look for GPs in the area you want to register.

-When you've chosen a GP surgery, ask if they're accepting registrations from people outside of the area and ask for a registration form.
+When you've chosen a GP surgery, you can use the Find a GP service to see if they're accepting registrations from people outside of their area.

-The surgery will decide if they can accept you as a regular patient or accept you without home visits.
+The surgery will decide if they can accept you as an out of area patient.

 Registering with a GP surgery outside your local area can affect the NHS services that you can access including: